kdv17/Depression-Detection/README.md

 This project transitions from classical machine learning baselines (Gradient Boosting, Random Forest) to a robust **Deep Learning Time-Series Framework** (BiLSTMs and CNNs) to capture longitudinal psychological cues.

 ## 📊 The Dataset: E-DAIC
 This project utilizes the **Extended Distress Analysis Interview Corpus (E-DAIC)**.
-The data consists of clinical interviews conducted by an animated virtual agent ("Ellie") operating under a Wizard-of-Oz setup.
+The data consists of clinical interviews conducted by an animated virtual agent ("Ellie").

-**Note on Data Access:** Due to the sensitive clinical nature of this data, the raw E-DAIC dataset is *not* hosted in this repository.
-To run this code, researchers must request official access through the [USC Institute for Creative Technologies](https://dcapswoz.ict.usc.edu/) and sign a data use agreement.

 ### Extracted Features Used:
 * **Text:** Timestamped patient utterances and clinical summaries.
 * **Audio:** Mel-Frequency Cepstral Coefficients (MFCCs) and Bag-of-Audio-Words (BoAW) extracted via **OpenSMILE 2.3.0** (sampled at 0.1s intervals).